Manual Handling Solutions For Healthcare

 The tugs have been developed with hospitals in mind.
 As they are pedestrian controlled, there is no risk of porters losing control of the tug; furthermore, their flexible handling is ideal for navigating tight corners, sharp turns or uneven slopes.

-MasterMover works with Trusts to bring about best practices in portering, offering a site audit to assess current efficiency in order to determine an appropriate solution.
+MasterMover works with Trusts to bring about best practice in portering, offering a site audit to assess current efficiency in order to determine an appropriate solution.
 “We regard our role to help Trust Managers with continuous improvement.
 Rather than the revolution demanded by swingeing cuts, mechanical handling can offer an evolution to maintain what already works and only improve those areas that need help,” Hugh concludes.

 The company believes that the NHS as a whole needs to look at portering as a source of efficiency savings.

 Much has been made of how NHS clinical operations can benefit from ‘lean’ processes more commonly found in the manufacturing sector.
 However, comparatively little has been said about how these same techniques can also be applied to the portering operation.